ubirch/ubirch-accounting-service/README.md

 _category_: It represents the kind of event.
 That's to say, what action originated it.

+_sub_category_: It represents a subkind of event.
+Useful for partitioning data by another element.

 _occurredAt_: It represents the time at which the event took place.